The Side Hustler’s Guide to Burnout Prevention

 This is a golden rule of life - clear boundaries.

-Learning to say no helps you stay focused on the work that is most meaningful to you.
+Being okay with saying no to the unimportant, the less priority, helps you stay focused on the work that is most meaningful to you.

 Saying no doesn’t stop at your business

-And if you have people in your life that don’t support you, maybe it’s time to rethink the relationship.
+And if you have people in your life that don’t support you, maybe it’s time to rethink that relationship.

 4. Automate and Outsource